Home Sampling Guidance

-EGLE has tested all public water supplies in 2018.
+EGLE conducted an extensive statewide PFAS survey sampling public water supplies in 2018 - 2019.
 If you pay a water bill, your supply was most likely tested.
-View the list of public water supply results.

 PFAS sampling is different from other types of sampling because PFAS are present in many things we use in our everyday life, such as water-resistant and stain-resistant products.
 PFAS can also be present in: